markusvoelter/ProgrammingBasics/doc/chapter01_values/index.md

     A0, B0, A0, A1, B1, A2, B2

 Notice how in the evaluation of this cell we evaluate `A0` twice!
-However, we know that evaluating the same expression multiple times results in the same value.
-So this allows us to cache the value calculated in the first evaluation and return it, without any new calculation, when we evaluate `A0` for the second time.
-If the calculation of `A0` is expensive (i.e., requires lots of computational work itself), avoiding multiple recomputations can make a significant difference in performance.
+We know that evaluating the same expression multiple times results in the same value.
+So this allows us to remember (cache) the value calculated during the first evaluation and return it, without any new computation, when we evaluate `A0` for the second time.
+If the computation of `A0` is expensive (i.e., requires lots of computational work itself), avoiding multiple recomputations can make a significant difference in performance.
 And yes, in the intro I told you that I don't want to teach you performance optimization, but I think it is still